VanessaAgbugba/Instagram/README.md

 - [x] User can pull to refresh the last 20 posts submitted to "Instagram"
 - [x] User can tap a post to go to a Post Details activity, which includes timestamp and caption.
 - [x] User sees app icon in home screen

-The following **stretch** features are implemented:

 - [x] Style the login page to look like the real Instagram login page.
 - [x] Style the feed to look like the real Instagram feed.
+- [x] User should switch between different tabs using fragments and a Bottom Navigation View.
+  - [x] Feed Tab (to view all posts from all users)
+- [x] User can tap a post to go to a Post Details activity, which includes username too.

+In the future, I plan to implement the following:
 - [ ] User can load more posts once he or she reaches the bottom of the feed using endless scrolling.
-- [ ] User should switch between different tabs using fragments and a Bottom Navigation View.
-  - [x] Feed Tab (to view all posts from all users)
-  - [ ] Capture Tab (to make a new post using the Camera and Photo Gallery)
-  - [ ] Profile Tab (to view only the current user's posts, in a grid)
 - [ ] Show the username and creation time for each post
 - User Profiles:
   - [ ] Allow the logged in user to add a profile photo